PharrellLiu/some-leetcode-solutions/README.md

 https://leetcode.com/explore/interview/card/top-interview-questions-hard/

 It is just a collection for myself, so don't take it seriously, it may have some issues, and the solutions may not be the best.
-If you learn something from it, that would be good, if not, that would be terrific, as you have understood all of these!
+If you learn something from it, that would be good, if not, terrific!
+As you have understood all of these!
-(Actually I think most of you are better than me, I am only a rookie.)

-If you find any issue and want to issue me, please.
+If you find any issue or a better solution, and wanna to tell me, please.

 Anyway, god bless you, and god bless me to get a good job (LOL).